 Fifty Mils at the Four Seasons

 Its cocktail menu comes in a small pamphlet, but if you want your drinks illustrated with beautiful photography, you can look at the same selection of drinks in what’s more like a coffee table book of photos and descriptions.

 You can forget which continent you’re on while at Fifty Mils, and that’s because of the Four Seasons hospitality and charm.

 The service is superb (you get a welcome drink when you sit down), the bar snacks are unique (nopal straw chips) and the cocktails are one-of-a-kind.
-Yes, they take reservations.

 We suggest dressing up, or acting like you dressed up.
 Gin Gin is fancy-pants, and there’s lots of wait staff to attend to you and your table, a double-sided menu with a long list of cocktails and liquor choices, and beautiful decor that’s hard to miss (skeletons?).

 Described as a ‘hotspot’ and ‘very trendy,’ you’ll see why, especially if you arrive past 10 pm on weekends (it gets busy).
-Gin Gin closes at 2 am.
-The bar’s Instagram has some previews of what to expect.
-Yes, they serve food!
+Some people consider Gin Gin to be one of the best bars in Mexico City.

 Pulqueria Los Insurgentes

 It’s made of the sap of the maguey plant, the type of agave used for making the drinks we know and love, and it comes in various flavors.
-Mexicans love it, and foreigners, well…. don’t have the same feelings about it.
+Mexicans love it, and foreigners, well… don’t have the same feelings about it.

 Pulque is a thick semi-alcoholic opaque drink that may come in flavors like guava or may come in its more classic and natural state, making it taste like — well, we’re not sure.

 If you want to see Mexican nightlife with four stories all playing different music and staircases between them, this is your place.

 On the rooftop terrace, you can sit with friends and see big agave plants, and on the bottom floor, you can get sweaty while dancing til late with the live band.
 It’s up to you.